Andalusian elections

 María Jesús Montero in a recent picture

-With Montero's departure, there are two options: the Spanish president could opt for a surgical reshuffle within the cabinet, as he did with Pilar Alegría in Aragon (at that time, he appointed then-Minister Elma Saiz as spokesperson and Milagros Tolón as Minister of Education); or he could take advantage of the opportunity to carry out a broad reshuffle to face the final stretch of his term.
-So far, government sources have leaned toward the first option, even suggesting the possibility of merging the Treasury and Economy ministries, currently headed by Carlos Cuerpo, despite the fact that in Spain they have traditionally been two separate ministries.
+With Montero's departure, two options are on the table: either the Spanish president opts for a surgical reshuffle within the cabinet, as he did with Pilar Alegría in Aragon (at that time, he appointed then-Minister Elma Saiz as spokesperson and Milagros Tolón as Minister of Education); or he takes advantage of the opportunity to carry out a broad reshuffle to face the final stretch of his term.
+So far, government sources have leaned toward the first option, even considering the possibility of merging the Treasury and Economy ministries, currently headed by Carlos Cuerpo, despite the fact that in Spain they have traditionally been two separate ministries.
 In any case, beyond the sectoral portfolio, Sánchez will also have to decide who will assume the first vice-presidency of the government.
-The Andalusian referendum will be one of the key issues surrounding Tuesday's cabinet meeting.
+The Andalusian referendum will be one of the key issues looming over Tuesday's cabinet meeting.

 stats